-A wide variety of scholarship opportunities is limited to students currently enrolled in the BSN basic licensure track.
-Scholarship qualifications and monies awarded may vary and are subject to specific guidelines set forth by the sponsoring agency.
+Scholarship opportunities are funded by public and private sources and are communicated with current nursing students via email.
+Qualifications and awards vary and are subject to specific guidelines set forth by the sponsoring agency.
+The SON requires a scholarship eligibility form prior to program entry to help determine eligibility for available funds.
 Many require demonstration of financial need as well as academic potential.
 To be considered, the Free Application for Federal Student Aid (FAFSA) must be on file for the current academic year with the Financial Aid Office.
+Students who receive financial aid may be required to adjust loan amounts if selected as a scholarship recipient.
+These students should consider award amounts and coverage limitations before applying.
+Note that some private agencies also require scholarship recipients to sign a service agreement.